SMTG-Bham/easyunfold/docs/example_mgo.md

   <figcaption> Unfolded MgO band structure with projections.
 Green for Mg atoms and red for O atoms. </figcaption>
 </figure>

-In some cases, especially if there are many projection to be plotted at the same time, it can be clearer to create separateted plots for each.
+In some cases, especially if there are many projection to be plotted at the same time, it can be clearer to create separated plots for each.

 ```
 easyunfold unfold plot-projections  --procar MgO_super/PROCAR --atoms-idx="1-4|5-8" \